teamniteo/handbook/5_People/salary-system.md

 We take San Francisco because we assume it has the best data for the tech sector.

-#### But what about EUR <-> USD fluctuations?
+#### But what about EUR/USD fluctuations?

-To avoid day-to-day currency fluctuations we take [the 10-year exchange rate average](https://www.ofx.com/en-au/forex-news/historical-exchange-rates/yearly-average-rates/) to exchange the Glassdoor amounts from USD to EUR, Niteo's primary currency.
+To avoid day-to-day currency fluctuations we take [the 10-year exchange rate average](https://www.ofx.com/en-au/forex-news/historical-exchange-rates/yearly-average-rates/) to convert the Glassdoor amounts from USD to EUR, Niteo's primary currency.
 The exchange rate for 2019 is _1.23_.

 #### Affordability Ratio